-After earning a Master of Arts in Rhetorical Studies at Idaho State University, Maygen returned to her hometown of Riverton.
-She was first hired at CWC by the Workforce and Community Education department and was asked to join the faculty in 2012.
+After earning a Master of Arts in Rhetorical Studies at Idaho State University, Cassity returned to her hometown of Riverton.
+She was first hired at CWC by the workforce and community education department and was asked to join faculty in 2012.

 “The best part about communication classes is what we learn from each other, our own experiences, and by doing,” she said.
 Her classes typically consist of a combination of discussion, observation and identification, group work, activities and presentations.

 Cassity remembers a note of thanks from one of her students at the conclusion of one semester.
 “She stated that she felt like she was a better mom, wife, and all-around person because of the class and what she had learned.
 This note really hit home that we not only have the opportunity to help students in their educational and professional endeavors, but we also have the opportunity to help them become better individuals in all aspects of life.”

 - Bachelor of Science in Communication and Rhetorical Studies, Idaho State University

 - Master of Arts in Rhetorical Studies, Idaho State University